MMEZ88/schoool-university-managment/readme.md

 5.select student
 0.back
 ```
-If you select `select student` and enter the corresponding studebt ID this menu will open, allowing you to manage matters related to the student's courses and scores :
+If you select `select student` and enter the corresponding student ID this menu will open, allowing you to manage matters related to the student's courses and scores :

 ```
 1.info